 To get started, ask your little one to take a deep breath in, hold it for a few seconds, and then slowly exhale.
 Once they get the hang of it, encourage them to keep doing this over and over for 3 to 5 minutes.
 It sounds simple but the tricky part is getting young children to focus.

 That’s where the Moshi app comes in.
-Moshi: Sleep and Mindfulness has a bunch of audio content designed to guide kids through the process of deep breathing.
-In one of Moshi’s breathing exercises, kids can learn how to bring their bodies to a more restful state as they follow along with a lovable animated koala named SleepyPaws.
+Moshi has a bunch of audio content designed to guide kids through the process of deep breathing.
+In one of Moshi’s breathing exercises, kids can learn how to bring their bodies to a more restful state as they follow along with a lovable, animated strawberry named Pipsi.

 3. Relaxing Texture Walks: Ages 3+

 This activity is perfect to do outdoors or in your backyard.
 Have your kids close their eyes and walk over different textures like grass or wet sand.
 Ask them what they feel: Is it dry?
 Is it cold?
 Is it soft?

 Focusing on what they feel in one part of their body, helps kids slow their thoughts down and improve their gross motor skills.